 Develops knowledge on the geographic, economic, demographic, cultural/social, and political aspects of history and social studies

-Offered weekly in preschool through Grade 8.
-Students in preschool through Grade 2 study Spanish for half of the school year, then French for the other half of the school year.
-These students then choose which language they will study for the remainder of their time at Blessed Sacrament School.
-Students in Grades 3-5 study French/Spanish twice weekly; in Grades 6-7, three times a week; and in Grade 8, four times a week.
-Instruction emphasizes how to speak, read, and write French or Spanish, with an introduction to history, culture, and traditions of those languages.
-Students in Grades 5-8 participate in national French and Spanish exams.
+Spanish is offered weekly in kindergarten through Grade 8.
+Students in Grades 3-5 study Spanish twice weekly; in Grades 6-7, three times a week; and in Grade 8, four times a week.
+Instruction emphasizes how to speak, read, and write Spanish, with an introduction to history, culture, and traditions of the language.
+Students in Grades 6-8 participate in national Spanish exam.
 Many students receive high honors at the national level.